AECgeeks/voxel-proposal/voxel-proposal.md

 The usage of a "mask" value would be more efficient, because it wouldn't require an additional array to be supplied.
 This is a concept in array programming frameworks such as fortran and numpy where one specific sentinel value is chosen to indicate a missing value.

-In this way there is also less room for error than unflattening an array to the 3d list of values.
+In this way there is also less room for error as would be the case when requiring to unflatten an array to the 3d list of values.

 Property Name | Property Value | Property Type | Property Type
 --------------|----------------|---------------|--------------------